christt94/portfolio/README.md

 - Developed a Machine Learning Algorithm that automate data extraction from complex PDFs, which allowed for faster and more accurate data extraction and processing, resulting in a 90% reduction in manual processing time.
 - Develop a real-time interactive and comprehensive dashboard to visualize and analyze epidemiologic and laboratory data on meningococcal disease cases caused by antimicrobial-resistant Neisseria meningitidis, with the goal of enabling state and local public health departments to make informed chemoprophylaxis decisions based on antimicrobial resistance in their respective county and states.

-Project Management Specialist – Malaria Data management @ Unites States Agency for International Development (USAID), Guinea & Sierra Leone
+Project Management Specialist – Malaria Data management @ Unites States Agency for International Development (USAID), Guinea & Sierra Leone (Feb 22 to Jul 23)
 - Developed and implemented strategies to improve malaria data quality and data sharing, resulting in improved resource allocation and enhanced capacity building for malaria control programs within the Ministry of Health.
 - Provided technical guidance to malaria control programs, enabling them to design and manage information systems for malaria case management, vector control, and the supply chain of malaria commodities.
 - Advised Office Chief, Mission Director, Deputy Mission Director, and other stakeholders on local matters related to data quality, use, and transformation.